benjaminocampo/navierstokes_mirror/docs/lab4/docs.md

 After doing that experiment we decide to tackle an implementation with streams but also using cuda graphs.
 So first we needed to analyze where the dependencies were placed in order to assign properly job/kernels for them.
-Looking at the graph we traced in reactburst, we can expand it to see kernel dependencies and find which kernel launches can be executed with other one.
+Looking at the graph we traced in `reactburst`, we can expand it to see kernel dependencies and find which kernel launches can be executed with other one.

 ![migration_step](res/other_imgs/stream-flow.png)